 NOTE: The return ribbons should have enough tension to travel along the cylinder without slipping (including while carrying linen) but not so tight as to become stretched out.

-- 14. If necessary to increase or decrease the tension of the return ribbons, refer to Adjustments of Return Ribbons section. - 15.
-Reinstall rear panel. - 16.
-Reinstall both side panels on finisher.
+- 16. Reinstall rear panel. - 17.
+Reinstall both side panels on the finisher.

 Replacement of Supporting Rollers